Aristóteles Picho

 Aristóteles Picho Martínez (8 March 1957 – 21 December 2013) was a Peruvian actor, director, writer and acting teacher.

 Born in Huancayo, Junín Region, Picho studied at the Escuela Nacional Superior de Arte Dramático and began his career in 1983.
 Picho also taught playwriting at the Pontifical Catholic University of Peru and the University of Lima.

-Aristóteles Picho died of a heart attack on 21 December 2013, aged 56, in Lima, Lima Province.
+Aristóteles Picho died of heart attack on 21 December 2013, aged 56, in Lima, Lima Province.